domeengine/dome/docs/modules/audio.md

 ## AudioChannel

 These are created when you `play` a buffer of AudioData using the AudioEngine.
 You cannot construct these directly.

+A playing audio channel has three main properties:
+ * _volume_ - A value with minimum 0.0 for the volume.
+ * _loop_ - If true, the audio channel will loop once it is complete.
+ * _pan_ - A value between -1.0 and 1.0 which divides the audio playback between left and right stereo channels.

 ### Instance Fields